The Complete Guide to Full Stack MARN Web Apps Development: MongoDB, Apollo (GraphQL), React, and Node.js

 cd apollo-server npm install mongoose

-To connect to MongoDB we can establish connection in
+To connect to MongoDB we can establish a connection in

 src/index.js by adding this code: